 Notes: In lieu of car insurance, you can pay the Virginia DMV a fee of $500 to drive uninsured.
 This will not protect you financially, and if you cause a car accident, you are financially responsible for all bodily injuries and property damage that you cause.

-Information in this article is sourced from individual state insurance & DMV offices.
+Information in this article is sourced from the Insurance Information Institute, individual state insurance and DMV offices.